 Software needs to be incredibly responsive, especially a simple blog site; it’s difficult enough to attract visitors here!
 To achieve the current PageSpeed score, this website has undergone several iterations before reaching its current state, and is now powered by the Jekyll static site generator.
 The HTML that it produces, however, and the images, stylesheets and scripts that support the site, are all optimsed using Gulp; trying viewing the source of this page!
 These are also lazy-loaded using lazySizes and critical to ensure that you can read the content whilst the supporting assets appear.
 Media queries choose from one of three possible image sizes – and even between two formats – to serve, meaning that a mobile device using Chrome will have a dramatically smaller total payload than a desktop Edge user.
 The entire site is then edge-cached with Cloudflare, and cached on the browser using HTTP headers.
 External assets are served from a public CDN, mainly cdnjs.
 Any vector images are simply inlined SVG – such as the social icons in the footer courtesy of Simple Icons – to prevent unnecessary browser fetches, and render cleanly at any size.

 Any development project is made more maintainable with good practices, such as encouraging the use of standards and code reuse.
 Since the site is built on cross-platform OSS, it has been easy to develop using Visual Studio Code on both my old laptop running Fedora Linux, and newer desktop using Windows 10.
 The pre-processors Sass and Coffeescript promote code reuse, and I have tried to maintain consistency with EditorConfig and static analysis engines such as markdownlint.
-Third-party packages are managed from Bower and npm, and the site is source-controlled using Git in the cloud.
+Third-party packages are managed from npm, and the site is source-controlled using Git in the cloud.

 It is practically impossible to ensure that anything is absolutely secure, but you can guarantee that I use the best security practices where possible.
 This blog is only available over HTTPS, and uses practically every HTTP header possible to try and ensure that all the content is served as intended.
 As with anything else on this site, if you spot something that is missing or needs improving, please let me know!